gfontenot/talks/map/Map.md

 }
 ```

+^ The most common way of dealing with this is with conditional unwrapping, also known as `if let` statements.

 ^ This is the most basic way to pull the value out of an optional.

-^ `if let` statements check for the presence of a value, and assigns that value to a local constant if it exists.
+^ `if let`s check for the presence of a value, and assigns that value to a local constant if it exists.
 You can then use that constant inside the scope of the conditional

-^ This is a really nice piece of syntax to have in the standard lib, but it introduces some weird things to have to consider, like potentially shadowing local variables and potential nesting.
+^ This is a really nice piece of syntax to have in the standard lib, but it introduces some weird things to have to consider, like potentially shadowing local variables and that nesting tree of doom, which is somewhat alleviated in Swift 1.2.

 ^ Optional's version of `map` can streamline things.